jitsi/jitsi-slack-bolt/README.md

 # Jitsi Slack Bolt - Jitsi Meet Integration for Slack

-This is a service that lets you add a /jitsi command to your Slack workspace to easily invite members to video conferences.
+This service provides the backend for a /jitsi command on your Slack workspace to easily invite members to video conferences.
+It is the service run in support of the TBD LINK app in the Slack Marketplace.

 Enables starting and joining [Jitsi Meet](https://meet.jit.si) meetings from within [Slack](https://slack.com/) channels and direct messages.
 It's also possible to configure a